Mjrovai/EdgeML-with-Raspberry-Pi/README.md

-# EdgeML-with-Raspberry-Pi
+# EdgeAI-with-Raspberry-Pi
-ML Hands-On with the Raspberry Pi
+DL and GenAI Hands-On with the Raspberry Pi